ivanitlearning/AWS-Associate-Courses/SOA-C02/Labs.md

 7. EFS -> File systems -> Get file system ID

-8. Mount them within the Linux instances in `/etc/fstab`
+8. Mount them within the Linux instances in `/etc/fstab` or click on Attach button in EFS to get Linux command to attach within EC2.
+Make sure the final argument, which is the mount point exists.

 # KMS